AckerApple/ack-reload/README.md

 Each will require different modes of installing.

-In case one you should install reload globally with `npm install reload -g`.
-Also with reload installed globally you can go to any directory with an HTML file and use the command reload to constantly watch it and reload it while you make changes.
+In case one you should install ack-reload globally with `npm install ack-reload -g`.
+Also with ack-reload installed globally you can go to any directory with an HTML file and use the command reload to constantly watch it and reload it while you make changes.

 In case two you should install locally with `npm install --save-dev`, since this tool is to aid in development you should install it as a dev dependency.

 Navigate to your html directory:

-    reload -b
+    ack-reload -b

 This will open your `index.html` file in the browser.
 Any changes that you make will now reload in the browser.
 You don't need to modify your HTML at all.

 ### Usage for Command Line Application

 ```
-Usage: reload [options]
+Usage: ack-reload [options]

 Options: